 The EU Drinking Water Directive sets minimum quality standards for water intended for human consumption (drinking, cooking, other domestic purposes), in order to protect us from contamination.

-The Right2Water citizens’ Initiative gathered more than 1.8 million signatures, which shows how strongly Europeans feel about drinking water.
-Public consultation has shown they feel insecure about the quality of tap water when travelling in other EU countries, although compliance rates are high.
+As a public consultation has shown, Europeans feel insecure about the quality of tap water when abroad in other EU countries, although compliance rates are high.
 They also wish to receive more up-to-date information on the quality of drinking water.